 Commitment: Empowering NGO staff on a Global Scale

-Through the partnership, Cegos provides LINGOs members with access to over 200 courses at greatly reduced cost.
+Through the partnership, Cegos provides LINGOs members with access to over 200 courses at a greatly reduced cost.
 The multilingual curricula in subjects as varied as management and leadership, sales and marketing, and individual and collective effectiveness, have enabled thousands of development and humanitarian workers around the world to do their work more effectively.

 “While LINGOs offers our Members’ staff access to courses from many providers, the courses from Cegos cover an incredible range of topics and languages,” says Marian Abernathy, LINGOs’ Partnership Engagement Manager.
 “We find that people are interested especially in management training, which is available through Cegos in the first language of many development workers.”